lashex/pyutu/README.rst

   Time: 5.734775 secs

-A CLI exmpale showing how to get all on-demand DDB prices in the default region.
+A CLI example showing how to get all on-demand DDB prices in the default region.

 .. code-block:: javascript